simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 }
 ```

-As we have seen in the command handler we call the changeName funtion on the InventoryItem class.
+As we saw in the command handler, we call the *changeName* function in the *InventoryItem* class.
-In the changeName function we create a new InventoryItemNameChanged event and call the applyChange function on the AggregateRoot interface.
+In the *changeName* function, we create a new *InventoryItemNameChanged* event and call the *applyChange* function in the *AggregateRoot* interface.
-The applyChange function then calld the applyEvent function on the InventoryItem class and adds the event to the changes list of the aggregate.
+The *applyChange* function then calls the *applyEvent* function in the InventoryItem class and adds the event to the aggregate's change list.
 This is
-because of the Boolean flag isNew, which is true by default.
-The applyEvent takes an event and uses pattern matching to
+due to the isNew boolean flag, which defaults to true.
+The *applyEvent* function takes an event and uses pattern matching to
-match the event to the corresponding event class and updates the state of the aggregate accordingly.
-The updated aggregate is then returned, following
+match the event against the appropriate event class and update the state of the aggregate accordingly.
+The updated aggregate is then
-the pattern of immutability of the aggregate.
+returned according to the aggregate immutability pattern.

-As we have mentioned before we need to distinguish between new events and existing events when applying the events to the aggregate.
-As we can see in the
+As mentioned earlier, we need to distinguish between new and existing events when applying the events to the aggregate.
+As we see in the
-loadFromHistory function of the AggregateRoot interface we are using the applyChange function with the isNew flag set to false.
+*AggregateRoot* interface, we use the *applyChange* function with the *isNew* flag set to false.
-This is because we do not want to add the existing events to the changes list of the aggregate when loading the aggregate from history and applying the events.
+This is because when we load the aggregate from history and apply its events, we don't want to add the existing events to the aggregate's change list.
-The changes list is only used to keep track of the new events that are added to the aggregate.
-In the next step we will have a look at how the events
+The change list is used only to keep track of the new events added to the aggregate.
+In the next step, we'll look at how the events are
-are persited to the event store and published afterwards.
+stored in the event store and then published.

 **(3) Save the events to the event store and publish the events to the event bus**

-The next step is to save the events to the event store and publish the events to the event bus.
+The next step is to store the events in the event store and publish the events on the event bus.
-To save and publish the events we need to look at the aggregate repository and the event store again.
+To store and publish the events, we need to look at the *AggregateRepository* and the event store again.
-In analogy to the getById function we have a save function in the AggregateRepository interface that takes an aggregate as a parameter.
+Similar to the *getById* function, there is a *save* function in the *AggregateRepository* interface that takes an aggregate as a parameter.

 ```kotlin
 interface AggregateRepository<T: AggregateRoot<T>> {